Loubot2/certsy-robot-challenge/README.md

 Launches the tests

 ### `npm run build`
-Runs webpack in production ode
+Runs webpack in production mode
 Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.